Great Salt Lake: Oil and minerals

-The Great Salt Lake contains an estimated 410,000 metric tons of lithium, 91,000,000 metric tons of magnesium, and 57,000,000 metric tons of potassium since 2011.
+The Great Salt Lake contains an estimated 410,000 metric tons of lithium, 91,000,000 metric tons of magnesium, and 57,000,000 metric tons of potassium.
 Great Salt Lake Minerals Company (a subsidiary of Compass Minerals) extracts minerals from the northern bay.
-The company potentially benefited from the higher salinity of the north-west arm of the lake but had difficulty accessing water from the lake because of lower water level.
+The company potentially benefited from the higher salinity of the northwest arm but had difficulty accessing water from the lake because of lower water level.
 Prior to the opening of the causeway, the intake channels had to be extended to reach the water.

-Morton Salt, Cargill Salt, Broken Arrow Salt and the Renco Group's U.S. Magnesium each extract minerals from the southern bay and could benefit from a more natural mixture of water between the two sides of the lake.
-US Magnesium operates a plant on the southwest shore of the lake, which produces 14% of the worldwide supply of magnesium, more than any other North American magnesium operation.
-Additionally a company called Lilac Solutions has just completed a successful pilot operation to begin extracting Lithium using ion-exchange technologies.
-Mineral-extraction companies operating on the lake pay royalties on their products to the State of Utah, which owns the lake.
+Morton Salt, Cargill, Broken Arrow Salt and the Renco Group's U.S. Magnesium each extract minerals from the southern bay.
+US Magnesium operates a plant on the southwest shore, which produces 14% of the worldwide supply of magnesium, more than any other North American magnesium operation.
+Lilac Solutions extracts lithium using ion-exchange technologies.
+Mineral-extraction companies operating on the lake pay royalties on their products to the state of Utah, which owns the lake.

 Solar evaporation ponds at the edges of the lake produce salts and brine (water with high salt quantity).
-Minerals extracted from the lake include: sodium chloride (common salt), used in water softeners, salt lick blocks for livestock, and to melt ice on local roadways (food-grade salt is not produced from the lake, as it would require costly processing to ensure its purity); potassium sulfate, used as a commercial fertilizer; and magnesium-chloride brine, used in the production of magnesium metal, chlorine gas, and as a dust suppressant.
+Minerals extracted include: sodium chloride (common salt), used in water softeners, mineral lick blocks for livestock, and to melt ice on local roadways (food-grade salt is not produced from the lake, as it would require costly processing to ensure its purity); potassium sulfate, used as a commercial fertilizer; and magnesium-chloride brine, used in the production of magnesium metal, chlorine gas, and as a dust suppressant.

-The lake's north arm contains deposits of oil, but it is of poor quality and it is not economically feasible to extract and purify it.
+The northern arm contains deposits of oil, but it is of poor quality and it is not economically feasible to extract and purify it.
 As of 1993, approximately 3000 oilbbl of crude oil had been produced from shallow wells along the shore.
 The oil field at Rozel Point produced an estimated 10000 oilbbl of oil from 30 to 50 wells, but has been inactive since the mid-1980s.
 Oil seeps in the area had been known since the late 19th century, and attempts at production began in 1904.
-Industrial debris from this field remained in place near Spiral Jetty until a cleanup effort by the Division of Oil, Gas and Mining and the Division of Forestry, Fire, and State Lands was completed in December 2005.
+Industrial debris from this field remained in place near Spiral Jetty until a cleanup effort by the Division of Oil, Gas and Mining and the Division of Forestry, Fire, and State Lands was completed in 2005.